pop-os/python-apt/doc/source/c++/api.rst

 Python APT C++ API
 ==================
 The C++ API provides functions to create Python objects from C++ objects and to retrieve the C++ object stored in the Python object.
-There are two types of Python objects: owned ones and unowned ones.
-An owned object has another Python object as its owner and keeps its owner alive for its lifetime.
-An unowned object has no such owner.
+An object may have another Python object as its owner and keeps its owner alive for its lifetime.
+Some objects require an owner of a specific type, while others require none.
+Refer to the sections below for details.

 The C++ API names use the name of the class in apt_pkg and are prefixed with Py.
 For each supported class, there is a _Type object, a _Check() function,